Prioritizing Curation Effort¶

-New CIViC curators, commonly ask where they should focus their efforts and where can they find evidence of the clinical significance of cancer variants.
+New CIViC curators, commonly ask where they should focus their efforts and where can they find evidence of the significance of cancer variants.
 There are many approaches and relevant resources that may help to identify and prioritize such evidence.

 The following list is not exhaustive but provides many examples of approaches to identify high quality evidence.
 If you know of a useful resource that is not listed below, please let us know about it.
 NOTE: some of these resources are open access, others are not.
 When entering evidence into CIViC, never copy content or ideas from another resource.
 Your contributions to CIViC should be based on published evidence, but in your own words.